-It is the policy of Spring Grove Hospital Center that each patient will receive an initial psychiatric evaluation by a licensed physician or Nurse Practitioner (NP) to ensure appropriateness for admission, and then, within 24 hrs, will receive a comprehensive psychiatric assessment to determine care needs.
-Patients admitted on Involuntary Certificates must be admitted by a psychiatrist, and not a nurse practitioner.
+It is the policy of Spring Grove Hospital that each patient will receive an initial psychiatric evaluation by a licensed physician or Nurse Practitioner to ensure appropriateness for admission, and then, within 24 hrs, will receive a comprehensive psychiatric assessment to determine care needs.
+Data collection and analysis will be done by qualified professionals towards reaching a decision regarding patient care.
 Through a complete and comprehensive evaluation, accurate diagnoses will be established and significant problems requiring psychiatric hospitalization will be identified.
-The initial assessment will determine the need for additional data, the patient's treatment needs, and the care to be provided.
+The initial assessment will include collection and analysis of data about the patient to determine the need for additional data, the patient's care needs, and the care to be provided.